Blank Space (small)

 • Consulting services.

-Why is the Institute continuing to work on research if payments are being delayed due to the federal shutdown?
+Why did the Institute continuing to work on research if payments were delayed due to the federal shutdown?

-When research operations continue during a federal government shutdown, research institutions like Georgia Tech can still bill and collect revenue for federally funded work once the government reopens.
+When research operations continue during a government shutdown, research institutions like Georgia Tech can still bill and collect revenue for federally funded work once the government reopens.
 This revenue supports more than research – it helps cover indirect costs that fund essential services, facilities, and administrative support across the university.
 If research stops, the loss of revenue can lead to budget shortfalls that affect all departments.
-Georgia Tech will continue to submit invoices and make cash requests through federal systems that remain operational.
+As such, Georgia Tech continued to submit invoices and make cash requests through federal systems that remained operational.

-What happens if the hiring exception request is denied?
+What happens if the hiring exception request was denied during the pause?

 Who should I contact with additional questions related to hiring?